cjenniferwong/cjenniferwong.github.io/projects.md

     Hello!
 This part is under construction, but thanks for your interest :)

-    If you're curious, I've been working on this [cool app on spotify data](http://spotiwhy.herokuapp.com/).
+    If you're curious, I've been working on this <a href="http://spotiwhy.herokuapp.com/">cool app using spotify data </a>.
 Open to hearing feedback!

 </p>